All Episodes

 They did all their background checking and they could not corroborate the authenticity of it.

-And he about a year ago, James O'Keefe on his own, voluntarily went to the police and handed it over to the police in case maybe it might have been stolen.
+And about a year ago, James O'Keefe on his own voluntarily went to the police and handed it over to the police in case maybe it might have been stolen.

-Maybe maybe they could corroborate it and did the right thing.
+Maybe they could corroborate it and did the right thing.

-A year later, then it it doesn't it doesn't justify his home and his office being raided, but that's exactly what happened.
+A year later, then it doesn't justify his home and his office being raided, but that's exactly what happened.

 He's only done one interview and it's with me.

-And and let me remind you part of what he said here.
+And let me remind you part of what he said here.

 He describes the pre-dawn raid on his house.

-Uh, they confiscated my phone, they raided my apartment on my phone where many of my reporters' notes, a lot of my sources unrelated to this story, and a lot of confidential donor information to our news organization, Sean.
+On my phone were many of my reporters' notes, a lot of my sources unrelated to this story, and a lot of confidential donor information to our news organization, Sean.

-So I I've heard the phrase the process is the punishment.
+So I've heard the phrase, the process is the punishment.

 I didn't really understand what that meant until this weekend.

-And and Sean, I wouldn't wish this on any journalist.
+And Sean, I wouldn't wish this on any journalist.

-It's going to make its way through the through the legal process.
+It's going to make its way through the legal process.

-Uh, but then James went on to describe how this is an attack, and of course, nobody in the news media likes James O'Keefe because maybe he doesn't share their left-wing liberal leftist statist point of view, but they consider themselves members of the press.
+And of course, nobody in the news media likes James O'Keeve because maybe he doesn't share their left-wing liberal leftist status point of view, but they consider themselves members of the press.

-And I think beyond this show and a few other conservative radio hosts and a couple of us on TV, most everybody else, you know, didn't you know didn't utter a word in defense of the First Amendment and a free press.
+And I think beyond this show and a few other conservative radio hosts and a couple of us on TV, most everybody else didn't utter a word in defense of the First Amendment and a free press.

 At what point then did you go to law enforcement on your own unsolicited and tell them that you had this in your possession and it might be somebody else's?